 About the Left Ventricular Assist Device

-A left ventricular assist device (LVAD) is a mechanical device that is surgically implanted in the body to help a heart that has been weakened by heart failure to pump blood through the body.
+A left ventricular assist device (LVAD) is a mechanical device that is surgically implanted in the body to help a heart that has been weakened by heart failure or cardiogenic shock to pump blood through the body.
 It is designed for people with advanced heart failure who are currently awaiting a heart transplant or those who are not transplant candidates.

 Our Surgical Expertise

-At the NYU Langone VAD Program, our heart failure surgeons are specially trained and certified to implant LVADs.
+Our heart failure surgeons are specially trained and certified to implant LVADs.
 The devices are implanted and connected to the left ventricle, or bottom left heart chamber, and the aorta, the main artery leaving the heart.
 A cable that powers the pump exits the body through the abdomen and connects to a controller and battery packs, which are recharged nightly.

 When the surgery is complete, the LVAD takes over the pumping function of the left side of the heart, working in tandem with the right side of the heart to pump blood through your body.